nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->It is said that looking into Chuck Norris' eyes will reveal your future.
-Unfortunately, everybody's future is always the same: death by a roundhouse-kick to the face.
+>When Chuck Norris plays Oregon Trail, his family does not die from cholera or dysentery, but rather, roundhouse kicks to the face.
+He also requires no wagon, since he carries the oxen, axels, and buffalo meat on his back.
+He always makes it to Oregon before you.
 <!-- /joke -->

-*Last update: Mon, 10 May 2021 23:21:35 GMT*
+*Last update: Tue, 11 May 2021 01:03:58 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)